-For common spills such as coffee, tea and basic foods, lukewarm water with vinegar-based household cleaner should be sufficient.
+For common spills such as coffee, tea and basic foods, use appropriate vinyl cleaner.
 Paint, lipstick, ink, tar, etc. can be easily removed using an absorbent cloth and a basic cleaning solvent such as acetone or stain remover.
 Neutralize the affected area with a damp cloth after using solvents.

 No matter how durable your TimbrCORE™ floor is, a panel may still get damaged.
 If the damage is slight, the problem can usually be solved with a product-specific repair.
 More severely damaged panels should be repaired or replaced by a professional floor fitter.

 All Paramount Flooring hardwood floors have the latest and toughest factory-applied UV-cured urethane finishes with aluminum oxide.
 Bottom line – no wood floor is easier to clean and maintain.
 But there’s still a little work involved.
 And, even though our floors are as tough as they come, did we mention they aren't bulletproof?